 Today’s technology gives us all kinds of opportunities to bond with our grandchildren.

-Do you ever Skype or Facetime with your grands?
-If so, you know it can be a fantastic way to stay in touch and catch up with them.
+Do you ever Skype, Facetime or Zoom with your grands?
+If so, you know it can be a fantastic way to stay in touch and catch up with them, especially if you don’t live close to them.
 On a phone or tablet, they can take your conversation wherever they want to go and show you details about where they are.
 And young grandkids might also set the phone down somewhere and walk away, leaving you stranded.
 That isn’t the best part, but getting to interact with them is definitely worth it.

 What have we missed?
-What other ideas have you used to connect with your grandchildren on Skype or Facetime?
+What other ideas have you used to connect with your grandchildren on Zoom or Facetime?
 Please join the conversation on our Facebook page.